What is the wearable infusion adhesives market forecast to be worth by 2036?

 How is Japan expanding wearable healthcare applications?

-13.2% CAGR, supported by an aging population
+13.2% CAGR, driven by an aging population

 Japan is forecast to register a 13.2% CAGR by 2036 because demand for wearable healthcare technologies continues increasing among older patients.
 Healthcare providers continue adopting wearable infusion and monitoring devices that require dependable skin adhesion.
 Greater focus on patient comfort also supports continued adhesive innovation.
 The market is expected to expand steadily during the forecast period.